-You can read all of A Christmas Carol on The Circumlocution Office.
+You can read all of A Christmas Carol on our website.
 Use the chapters tab on the navigation bar to access them.
 If you want the location of particular A Christmas Carol pages or chapters for reference or academic purposes you can use our study links page.

 A Christmas Carol tells the story of bitter old miser Ebenezer Scrooge and his remarkable transformation over Christmas night as a result of supernatural visits by his former business partner Jacob Marley and the Ghosts of Christmases Past, Present and Yet to Come.
 You can read more in our summary of each of the five staves (chapters) that make up this classic short story.